-You'll notice this list has expressions beginning with the letter "T." The main word in the idiom starts with a T. There are also pages of idiomatic expressions with other letters of the alphabet: click here to go to the main idioms page.
+You'll notice this list has expressions beginning with the letter "T." That is, the main word in the idiom starts with a "T".
+There are also pages of idiomatic expressions with other letters of the alphabet: click here to go to the main idioms page.

 to a T: perfectly.

 - After dieting for three months I was really excited that my jeans fit to a T again.